Crossroadsman/AgileDevelopment/UserStories/UserStoryWorkshop.md

 #### Story Writing ####

+- Persona Writing
+  - Brainstorming initial set of user personas
+  - Organize set of user personas
+  - Consolidate the set of user personas
+  - Refine the set of user personas
+  - The above steps will yield a refined set of user personas

 - Story Writing
   - Use index cards or stickies
+  - Choose a user persona to work through
+  - Write as many cards as possible for the persona
-  - After everyone has written their stories, have the participants group the stories
+  - After everyone has written their stories, have the participants group the stories (into themes and epics)
   - Use story mapping

 #### Review ####